mk815/smqa-29-scientific-conference-organization-assistant/README.md

   1. SG2-2: Create user Organizer
      - you have to select the option -> 2.
 Signup as Organizer
      - you have to input organizer username and password
-     - organizer's username and password will be stored in organizer_credentials.txt file in the format of username:password
+     - organizer's username and password will be stored in 'organizer_credentials.txt' file in the format of username:password
   2. SG2-4: Create user Speaker
      - you have to select the options -> 1.
 Login as Organizer -> 2.
 Add Speaker
      - you have to input speaker username and password
-     - speaker's username and password will be stored in speakers.txt file in the format of username:password
+     - speaker's username and password will be stored in 'speakers.txt' file in the format of username:password
   3. SG2-5: Create user Attendee
      - you have to select the options -> 1.
 Login as Organizer -> 1.
 Add Attendee
      - you have to input attendee username and password
-     - attendee's username and password will be stored in the attendees.txt file in the format of username:password
+     - attendee's username and password will be stored in the 'attendees.txt' file in the format of username:password
   4. SG2-13: Send Invitation to Sponsor
      - you have to select the options -> 1.
 Login as Organizer -> 8.
 Send invitation to sponser
      - you have to input sponser email-id and message